How to Make Clam Stuffies with Spicy Chorizo

 Instructions

 • In a large pot filled with boiling water, cook the clams until they have opened, about 10-12 minutes.
 Discard any that do not open.
 Use a butter knife to shuck the clams from their shells.
 Set the clam meat in one bowl and the shells in another.
-Reserve about one tablespoon of the clam juice (water).
+Reserve about one tablespoon of the clam juice.

 • Using a large skillet over high heat, cook and crumble the chorizo until browned.
 Place the cooked chorizo along with the clam meat into a food processor.
 Wipe the skillet clean.
 Pulse the chorizo and clams in the food processor several times, until there's a consistent thickness with few whole clams and large lumps.

 • Place three tablespoons of butter into the cleaned skillet.
-Saute the onions until they are just beginning to caramelize then add the chopped peppers.
-Saute until softened.
+Sauté the onions until they are just beginning to caramelize, then add the chopped peppers.
+Sauté until softened.

-• Preheat the oven to 375 F. Break the clam shells at their hinges.
+• Preheat the oven to 375°F. Break the clam shells at their hinges.
 Press a tablespoon of the clam mixture into each half shell.
 Arrange on a large baking sheet in a single layer.

 • In a small bowl, melt the remaining butter and whisk in the rest of the bread crumbs and Old Bay seasoning.
 Sprinkle the breading over the clams, as desired.
 Bake for 5-10 minutes, watching closely, until the breading is golden brown and crispy.
 Serve hot or cool to room temperature.
 Enjoy!